robinmanuelthiel/xamarinworkshop/06 Speaker App with Xamarin.Forms/README.md

     - Contains logic that can be shared with every platoform supported by Xamarin.Forms (iOS, Android, Windows, ...)
     - Defines unified layouts and logic that gets rendered on each platform independently

 As structure is so important, it might be a good idea to add Solution Folders.
 These can help you structuring multiple projects.
-Take a look at the [final code](./Code) that you can find in this repository.
+Take a look at the [finished and working project](./Code) that you can find in this repository.